-- Place the idler onto the cover assembly. - Position the gaskets on the cover.
+- Place the idler onto the cover assembly - Position the gaskets on the cover

-Note: Gaskets are supplied with each pump so that proper internal end clearances are maintained.
-The typical end clearance for CC model pumps is .003" to .005".

-When pumping thinner viscosity fluids or a drop-off in capacity has occurred because of excessive endplay of the rotor, removal of one or more of the cover gaskets may moderately improve performance.

-- Install the mechanical seal.
-For model CC009, insert the spring, rotating member and seal seat into the seal bore cavity.
-Reinstall the retaining ring.
-For models CC015, CC020 and CC030, place the spring and rotating member on the rotor and insert the seal seat into the housing bore.
-A light lubricant will aid this procedure. - Install the rotor.
-It should go in without much force. - Replace the cover/idler/gasket assembly.
-Align the matching marks for proper location. - Install the cover screws.
-Tighten gradually, alternating from a screw on one side to a screw on the opposite side. - Install the relief valve and gasket assembly, making sure the adjusting screw points to the suction side of the pump. - Check the end clearance. - Reconnect the pump to the motor, making sure the key has been installed on the motor shaft and the four screws are securely fastened.
+Install the mechanical seal for model CC009

+- Insert the spring, rotating member, and seal seat into the seal bore cavity - Reinstall the retaining ring

+For models CC015, CC020 and CC030

+- Place the spring and rotating member on the rotor and insert the seal seat into the housing bore - A light lubricant will aid this procedure - Install the rotor it should go in without much force

+Replace the cover/idler/gasket assembly.
+Align the matching marks for proper location.
+Install the cover screws.
+Tighten gradually, alternating from a screw on one side to a screw on the opposite side.

+Install the relief valve and gasket assembly, making sure the adjusting screw points to the suction side of the pump.
+Check the end clearance and reconnect the pump to the motor, make sure the key is installed on the motor shaft and the 4 screws are securely fastened